mrichman/mrichman.github.io/_drafts/intro-to-generators.md

 # Conclusion

 You can see how generators can be used for _lazy evaluation_ and for calculating large sets of results.
-Use generators to minimize memory allocation, and allows the caller to get started processing the first few values immediately.
+Using generators can minimize memory allocation, and allows the caller to get started processing the first few values immediately.
 In short, a generator looks like a function but behaves like an iterator.

 **Coming soon: Introduction to Decorators!**